Imdavyking/econova/robot/README.md

 #### **1. User Interaction with Bot Tweets**

 - **Action**: Users like, retweet, or quote-tweet content from the bot's Twitter account.
-- **Backend Logic**: A system monitors Twitter for user interactions with the bot’s tweets.
+- **Backend Logic**: A system monitors Twitter for user interactions with the bot's tweets.

 #### **2. User Connects Twitter to Website**